9. Social security

 9.3 Remittance of contributions by the employer

-Once it has been determined that an employee is liable to pay income tax and/or social security contributions in the Netherlands, the following rules apply.
-Diplomatic missions and consular posts (as employers) are not obliged to deduct Dutch salaries tax and social insurance contributions from their employees’ wages, but they must pay the insurance contributions for their employees under the following legislation:
+Once it has been determined that an employee is liable to pay income tax and/or social insurance contributions in the Netherlands, the following rules apply.
+Diplomatic missions and consular posts (as employers) are not obliged to deduct Dutch salaries tax and social insurance contributions from their employees’ wages, but they must pay insurance contributions for their employees under the following legislation:

 - Income support scheme for individuals registered as fully and permanently incapacitated (IVA)